 Ministry in weakness requires actual weakness, you say?

 I never pictured actually looking weak—beyond maybe wearing a single, martyred tear.
-I never pictured sobbing and yelling at the people and God who love me.
+I never pictured sobbing and yelling at the people and God who loves me.
 But, in this case, that’s what it meant.

 Honestly, I’m still not really great at this.
-I will still fight back tears and make more a presentation of my vulnerabilities, but perhaps not as much.
+I will still fight back tears and make more of a presentation of my vulnerabilities, but perhaps not as much.

 Ironically, I do think Exodus 4:13 would still make a good verse for my prayer cards — not because I think God has made a mistake and should send someone else, but because I think it speaks to coming to a point where we realize that the list of our un-qualifications to participate in God’s work is in fact very long.

 Weakness is actually a good place to be in to start seeing just how overwhelmingly sufficient God is.
-Our God is mighty to save.